Are you considering taking out a logbook loan but have concerns about this type of borrowing? You might even be wondering are logbook loans safe?

 If you decide to take out a logbook loan, then unless you are in Scotland, you will be required to sign a Bill of Sale.

 While it may be subject to criticism from certain groups, this part of taking out a logbook loan is unavoidable and safe.
-Make yourself familiar with it, read all of your paperwork carefully and check whether the lender registers yours with the High Court.
+Make yourself familiar with it, read all your paperwork and check if the lender registers yours with the High Court.

 In Scotland the law is different and there is no Bill of Sale.
 Instead, the credit agreement may be a hire purchase agreement or conditional sale.
 Something which offers consumer rights and protection under the Consumer Credit Act 1974.